May 9 - June 13, 2021

 This Advanced Play & Scene Study class is designed to help the experienced actor become more alert to Shakespeare, one play at a time!
-Next up, the Scottish play, MacBeth.
+Next up, Shakespeare's political thriller, Julius Caesar.

-Together we read the play (working from the First Folio).
-We will glean information from examining line endings, shifts in meter, and rhetorical devices at play, all helping us speak the text vigorously, yet with nuance.
+Together we read the play (working from both modern texts and the First Folio).
+We glean information from examining line endings, shifts in meter, and rhetorical devices at play, all helping us to speak the text boldly, yet with nuance.

 The last two sessions we enter "rehearsal mode", exploring characters and given circumstances through monologues and scenes.
-This class keeps us in shape to perform, while fine-tuning our ability to "read" and "play" Shakespeare's music with boldness, clarity, and passion.
+This class keeps us in shape to perform, while fine-tuning our ability to "read" and "play" Shakespeare's music with clarity and passion.

 ◆ ◆ ◆

 "Scene Study with Susan Angelo has significantly increased my understanding of the Bard’s work.
 Her method of examining text, character analysis, and how to tackle prose and verse has made Shakespeare less intimidating.
 In fact, she makes reading his plays exciting!There are so many layers to his writing and she helps you pierce them all."

 Christopher Loverro, actor, founder of Warriors for Peace

 "I came to the Shakespeare Gymnasium and Scene Study classes after being on the “other side of the camera” for over two decades (not to mention that when I was acting, I had never performed Shakespeare!)
 My fears were quickly put to rest by Susan’s contagious enthusiasm, support, direction, and exercises that help focus the actor on simply what needs to be done.
 Her remarkable breadth of knowledge about Shakespeare and the technical demands of this kind of text are nothing short of inspiring.
 She has given me a newfound love of Shakespeare and re-lit my acting bug."